WASdev/sample.DefaultApplication/README.md

 ![](./images/JPA_generate_entities_from_tables.png)

-Based on the connection to the database already created, the INCREMENT table is displayed to select.
-Go through the remaining pages of the wizard.
+Based on the connection to the database already created, the INCREMENT table is displayed.
+Select it, and go through the remaining pages of the wizard.
 I mainly took the defaults on each page, including the package name but made a few adjustments later.

  ![](./images/JPA_custom_entity.png)